Krati96/banana-speak/README.md

 # banana-speak
  Translation in another language

- Using vanilla.js and js dor developing this project.
+ Using vanillaJs for developing this project.

+ Here we translate English to gibberish language.